-Every summer around 250,000 people visit Atlantic City for the Fourth of July.
-The annual fireworks show runs for 18 minutes launched from the Marina District for optimal viewing by everyone on the boardwalk.
+Are you looking to play a few games alongside your fireworks shows?
+If so, make your way to southern New Jersey to take in the Atlantic City Fireworks Show.
+Every summer, around 250,000 people visit Atlantic City for the Fourth of July.
+The annual fireworks show runs for 18 minutes and is launched from the Marina District for optimal viewing by everyone on the boardwalk.

-It doesn’t get more patriotic than celebrating Independence Day in Washington D.C.
-Most of the 18 minute show’s fireworks are concentrated in one small part in the sky for maximum effect.
-An equally stunning view is the fireworks show that can be seen in the reflecting pool in front of the Washington Monument.
+For one of the most patriotic fireworks shows, head down to our Nation's Capital.
+Most of the 18-minute show’s fireworks are concentrated in one small part in the sky for maximum effect.
+For an equally stunning view, head over to the Washington Monument.
+Spectators can see firework shows in the reflecting pool in front of the Washington Monument!

-Kaboom Town is an Independence Day celebration on July 3rd featuring food vendors, entertainment, an air show, and an extravagant 30 minute long fireworks display which uses 5,000 pounds of fireworks.
+Deep in the heart of Texas, the fireworks shows are spectacular.
+Kaboom Town is an Independence Day celebration on July 3rd featuring food vendors, entertainment, an air show, and an extravagant 30 minute long fireworks display, which uses 5,000 pounds of fireworks.

-Taking a great role in America's history, Boston knows how to celebrate the country’s independence, with an orchestral performance accompanied by a cannon fire as well as an impressive fireworks display along the Charles River.
+As one of America's most historic and notable cities, Boston knows how to celebrate the country’s independence.
+The celebration features an orchestral performance accompanied by cannon fire and guest artists as well as an impressive fireworks display along the Charles River.

-Aside from its fireworks fail of 2012, Big Bay Boom in San Diego constantly delivers a spectacular 18 minute show with four barges spread out across the bay.
+Southern California is featuring a top of the line fireworks performance this year.
+Aside from its fireworks fail of 2012, Big Bay Boom in San Diego consistently delivers a spectacular 18-minute show with four barges spread out across the bay.
 Anyone can get a view of the show from Shelter Island, Harbor Island, North Embarcadero, Marina District, Seaport Village/South Embarcadero, or Coronado Ferry Landing.